longwind48/convo-miner/README.md

 ##### Sequence Labeling (BERT-BiLSTM-NER)

-Our main approach uses a BERT embedding+BiLSTM architecture to perform a sentence-level sequence-labelling task.
-The model takes 4 paragraphs as input and analyzes the conversation entities (as listed above) at sentence level.
+Our main approach uses a BERT embedding+BiLSTM architecture to perform sequence-labelling at the sentence-level.
+The model takes 4 paragraphs as input and analyzes the conversation entities (as listed above) at the sentence level.

-Being one of the latest state-of-art algorithm, BERT applies bidirectional transformer training on the language model which gives one of the best pre-trained embedding available across many NLP tasks.The team selected BERT pre-trained embeddings with average operator to achieve sentence level embedding on the extracted paragraphs.
+The latest state-of-art DL architecture for generating language representations, BERT trains a language model by applying a bidirectional transformer on the training data.
+It gives one of the best pre-trained embedding available across many NLP tasks.
+The team selected BERT pre-trained embeddings with average operator to achieve sentence level embedding on the extracted paragraphs.

 Besides experiementing with different input sizes, we also explored LDA, TF-IDF, doc2vec approach to which BERT embedding outperforms on the NER task.